At this age, kids are learning to roll over, reach out to get what they want, and

 From a sitting position, help your baby pull to stand.
-One.
-Two.
-THREE!
-While standing,
+While standing, let your

 These three positions (tummy, sitting, standing) let babies exercise their muscles

-and master the skills needed to move to the next developmental level.
+and master the skills needed to reach the next milestone.

 Development follows a pattern that builds on skills your child previously gained.

-The time it takes for kids to achieve specific skills can vary widely, but if you're
+The time it takes for kids to achieve specific skills can vary widely.

 Let your doctor know if your child doesn't: